SCLW/Sound/README.md

 - Siedenburg, Kai, et al. *Timbre: Acoustics, Perception, and Cognition.* Springer International Publishing, 2019.
 - Roads, Curtis. *Composing Electronic Music a New Aesthetic.* Oxford University Press, 2015.
 - Ross, Alex. *The Rest Is Noise: Listening to the Twentieth Century.* Farrar, Straus and Giroux, 2007.
-- Cascone, Kim. *The Aesthetics of Failure: “Post-Digital” Tendencies in Contemporary Computer Music.* Computer Music Journal, 2000.